Read This First

 Prompt 2: What more rigorous terms in each of those fields would allow for clear communication?

-At this stage, the gain is not memorizing the conclusion but learning to think with The term “normative” appears to be confusing.
+Treat The term “normative” appears to be confusing as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The linguistic pressure is that words do not merely label thoughts; they can steer what counts as a possible thought.

 This term is more specific than “normative ethics” and emphasizes the aspect of prescribing actions and behaviors, rather than merely labeling them as good or bad.